-We find informative press releases on 36 transactions (Table 3).
-None of the texts mention layoffs or restructuring.
-However, 75% mention growth opportunities or expansion.
+As seen in Table 3, 75% of press releases mention growth opportunities or expansion.
 To achieve growth, the press releases mention adding resources (81%) such as managerial capabilities and capital.
 Most press releases (81%) also emphasize standardization and knowledge sharing.
 For example, the chains make references to developing protocols, updating clinical processes, and conducting research.
+None of the press releases mention layoffs or restructuring.
 Overall, the stated strategies are consistent with resource and knowledge transfers that could help clinics increase volume and improve IVF success rates.